audichandra/Heart_Disease_UCI/README.md

 4. The through heart exam result such as ECG, Fluoroscopy and Thallium
 5. The most important features in predicting either a person has heart disease or not

+# File Descriptions
+Files:

+1. .ipynb File containing all of the technical process
+2. readme document
+3. .csv file regarding the heart disease database
+4. Image folder contained all of the necessary findings images
+5. python file in importing formulas

 # Results